 Candidates for admission to the Practical Nurse Program are required to submit the following:

-Candidates who have submitted the items above may schedule to take the Test of Essential Academic Skills (TEAS) entrance examination offered through the Assessment Technology Institute, LLC (ATI), and they must meet a minimum adjusted score in each of the four sections shown below to be further considered for the Program.
+Candidates who have submitted the items above may schedule to take the Test of Essential Academic Skills (TEAS VI) entrance examination offered through the Assessment Technology Institute, LLC (ATI), and they must meet a minimum adjusted score in each of the four sections shown below to be further considered for the Program.

 Reading: 69.0% or higher